 - Remote work's impact on communication changes organizational culture, with unknown long-term consequences

-In addition, sustainability requires an incorporation of green HRM, raising awareness of work's ecological impact and the role of employees in implementing green practices (easy to lose sight of).
-Encouraging employees to work from home or use ecological means of transport is not enough –people management practices need to show (not tell) employees there is real commitment to sustainability– it needs to be obvious to stakeholders that the organization is walking the talk.
+In addition, sustainability requires an incorporation of green HRM, raising awareness of work’s ecological impact and the role of employees in implementing green practices (easy to lose sight of).
+Encouraging employees to work from home or use ecological means of transport is not enough – people management practices need to show (not tell) employees there is real commitment to sustainability.
+It needs to be obvious to stakeholders that the organization is walking the walk as well as talking the talk.

-- Develops (rather than depletes) human and financial resources
+- Developing (rather than depleting) human and financial resources

-- Is engaged in the preservation of the environment
+- Engaging in the preservation of the environment

-Should we split the leadership role to improve sustainability?
-Do we need one role related to the technical, hard aspects of management, and a different one for the soft, social aspects?
+Should we split the leadership role in order to improve sustainability?
+Do we need one role related to the hard aspects of management, and a different one for the soft aspects?

-What is clear is that predicting and directive management needs to give way to probabilistic thinking, planning for various scenarios and accentuating resilience, using iterative processes where new policies are rolled out quickly so that kinks can be worked out, and the policies can be reinvented with the aim of sustainability.
-Finding the balance here is key: giving enough time for new sustainability policies to get implemented but not too much time that allows useless practices to carry on far too long.
+What is clear is that predicting, and directive management needs to give way to probabilistic thinking, planning for various scenarios and accentuating resilience, using iterative processes where new policies are rolled out quickly so that kinks can be worked out, and the policies can be reinvented with the aim of sustainability.
+Finding the balance here is key: providing enough time for new sustainability policies to be implemented but not too much time which allows useless practices to carry on far too long.

-Combining green, social and economic HRM and balancing between them is the major challenge for sustainability.
+Combining green, social, and economic HRM and balancing them is the major challenge for sustainability.
 On the bright side, the pandemic may have propelled sustainable people management, by altering communication dynamics and accentuating the centrality of employee well-being.